 Another example of spread trading is a spread between 2 correlated markets.
 Correlation means when two or more markets tend to move in the same direction.
 A good example would be to go long S&P futures and simultaneously go short NASDAQ futures if a trader thinks S&P is undervalued compared to NASDAQ.

 Keep in mind that spread strategies are no less risky than directional strategies.
-A spread can go against you as much as a directional trade.
+A spread can go against you as much as a directional trade, meaning that a commodities trading strategy is only as good as the market will allow.
+Be prepared to change your strategy if the market is no longer cooperating.

 Pros & Cons of Futures Investing

-There are several factors, which should be taken under consideration while choosing the right firm for you:
+There are several factors which should be taken under consideration while choosing if investing in futures is right for you:

 Futures are highly leveraged (margined) instruments, which makes them appealing and risky at the same time.
 Most traders recommend learning and using technical analysis for futures trading.